OctopusDeploy/blog/blog/2022-q1/java-docker-kubernetes/index.md

  - Microsoft
 ---

-In this blog post, I build a Maven Java project and host the built image on the Google Container Registry (GCR).
+In this blog post, I built a Maven Java project and hosted the image on the Google Container Registry (GCR).
 I access the GCR through Octopus Deploy and deploy the Java application to Azure Kubernetes Service (AKS).
 To follow along, you will need:

 - A Google Cloud Platform Account
 - A Microsoft Azure Account